Gauguin in New York Collections: The Lure of the Exotic to Open at Metropolitan Museum of Art June 18

 A viewing of the Florence and Herbert Irving Galleries for the Arts of South and Southeast Asia at The Metropolitan Museum of Art, followed by a reception in the Museum's celebrated Temple of Dendur in The Sackler Wing, will take place on Wednesday, May 22, 2002, from 6:30 to 8:30 p.m.
 A highlight of the evening's festivities will be a program of traditional dances and costume of India beginning at 7:30 p.m.

 The Annenberg Collection of Impressionist and Post-Impressionist Masterpieces

-Fifty-three paintings, watercolors, and drawings by 18 of the greatest artists who worked in France in the 19th and early 20th centuries comprise the Annenberg collection, which returns to The Metropolitan Museum of Art for six months beginning in June 2001.
+Fifty-three paintings, watercolors, and drawings by 18 of the greatest artists who worked in France in the 19th and early 20th centuries comprise the Annenberg collection, which returns to The Metropolitan Museum of Art for six months beginning June 1, 2002.
 This annual event, now in its eighth year, provides an exceptional opportunity for visitors to view this renowned collection, which is installed in three central rooms within the Museum's Nineteenth-Century European Paintings and Sculpture Galleries.

 EDITORS PLEASE NOTE: Information provided below is subject to change.

 To confirm scheduling and dates, call the Communications Department at (212) 570-3951.